stargate/stargate-grpc-go-client/README.md

 ```

 If you would like to use a [batch statement](https://cassandra.apache.org/doc/latest/cassandra/cql/dml.html#batch_statement),
-the client also provides an `ExecuteBatch()` function for this purpose
+the client also provides an `ExecuteBatch()` function for this purpose:

 ```go
 batch := &pb.Batch{